 You can get directions to any feature using either the compass or a navigation app on your device.
 Tap any feature and the Directions and Compass tools appear.

-Quickly zoom to a custom map extent with bookmarks.
-With the details of the feature open, you have the option to bookmark it by tapping Add to My Places.
-The feature now appears in the Bookmarks for your map.
-You can access your map’s bookmarks by tapping the Overflow menu.
+Quickly zoom to a feature with favorites.
+With the details of the feature open, you have the option to save it by tapping Favorites.
+The feature now appears in the Favorites section when you search your map, allowing you to quickly pan and zoom to it.

 View the Legend and Layers